LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Smoothing LFS

 In Algorithm~\ref{alg-recursive}, $m$ will be the approximated point if $f(m)$ approaches $\epsilon$ and the length $|r-l|$ is smaller than $\epsilon$.
 Note that the container $R_t$ stores the pair values approximating $\epsilon$.
 When Algorithm~\ref{alg-recursive} finds an approximated point $m$, if both $f(a)$ and $f(b)$ are greater or smaller than $\epsilon$, we push $m$ twice into the container $R_t$; otherwise, $m$ is pushed once (see Fig.~\ref{fig-recursive-roots}).
 The container stores the points such that \mbox{$R_t=\{x_r:f(x_r)\approx\epsilon\}$}.
 Even though $\epsilon$ is a small value, the approximated points do not directly estimate the zero sublevel.
 To make a better approximation, we take the average values of $m_2$ and $m_3$ (Fig.~\ref{fig-recursive-roots}) as the final points if $f(a)$ and $f(b)$ on the opposite side of $\epsilon$.
 That explains why we push $m_1$ twice into the container and push $m_2$ and $m_3$ into the container only once.
 Finally, we regard the final point as the average of the adjacent two values stored in $R_t$.

-\subsection{Smoothing LFS}
+\section{Smoothing LFS}

 In theory, LFS is a 1-Lipschitz continuous function.
 However, our LFS estimation procedure may lead to a noisy function when applied to point clouds with variable sampling density and noise.
-For example, two nearby query points may have a very large curvature estimated by jet fitting due to noise, next to a large shape diameter equating the radius of the loose bounding sphere due to sparse sampling.
+For example, two nearby query points may have a very large curvature estimated by jet fitting due to noise, or a super large shape diameter equating to the radius of the loose bounding sphere due to sparse sampling.
 This results in salt-and-pepper noise in the estimated LFS function.
 We thus apply a two-step filtering process to denoise and smooth out the estimated LFS function.
 We first apply a median filter to remove the salt-and-pepper noise and then apply Laplacian smoothing to further smooth out the denoised LFS function.

-\subsection{Delaunay refinement}
+\section{Delaunay refinement}

-We utilize the Delaunay refinement paradigm to generate 3D triangulations with well-shaped triangles and tetrahedra, both for discretizing a multi-domain and for LFS-aware isosurfacing of an implicit function.
-Starting from an initial triangulation generated by sampling random points on the domain boundary $\partial\Omega$, Delaunay refinement adds Steiner points defined either as intersection points between Voronoi edges and $\partial\Omega$, or as circumsphere centers of tetrahedra \cite{jamin2015cgalmesh}.
-In our context, $\Omega$ is defined as a sublevel of the solved implicit function, and we design a LFS-aware sizing function for governing the local size of the mesh elements.
+We utilize the Delaunay refinement paradigm ([$4$] in the main paper) to generate 3D triangulations with well-shaped triangles and tetrahedra, both for discretizing a multi-domain and for LFS-aware isosurfacing of an implicit function.
+Starting from an initial triangulation generated by sampling random points on the domain boundary $\partial\mathbf{\Omega}$, Delaunay refinement adds Steiner points defined either as intersection points between Voronoi edges and $\partial\mathbf{\Omega}$, or as circumsphere centers of tetrahedra.
+In our context, $\mathbf{\Omega}$ is defined as a sublevel of the solved implicit function, and we design an LFS-aware sizing function for governing the local size of the mesh elements.

-\subsection{Smoothing facet sizing function}
+\section{Smoothing facet sizing function}

 The facet sizing function $\textrm{size}(\mathbf{x})$ is used to control the final mesh sizing.
 The function is also Lipschitz-continuous as it derives from a linear transformation of LFS.
 To avoid too large facet sizes and make the sizing function $1$-Lipschitz, we use a breadth-first propagation to further smooth the sizing function.
 Starting from the point with a local minimum of the facet size values, we check if the size values from its neighbor satisfy the Lipschitz continuity.
 We refer to Algorithm 2 for details.